 - Visitors to classes for specific purposes of contribution to topics, relating experiences etc are to be encouraged and welcomed.
-In arranging such visits, teachers should consult with the Headmistress prior to finalising arrangements and should try to ensure that the visit causes minimum class/school disruption.
+In arranging such visits, teachers should consult with the Headteacher prior to finalising arrangements and should try to ensure that the visit causes minimum class/school disruption.
 (Enrichment Mapping and Onsite Planning form should be completed). - 2.
 Visitors to the school must have had the relevant security checks e.g. Children's Barred List Check, or DBS checks, in line with their role and responsibilities in school.
-A record is kept in the school office.
+A record is kept in the Bursar's office.
 The school may seek suitability checks through social media or google. - 3.
 The office must be made aware of any visits to the school.
 A visitor information pack is sent in advance of the visit. - 4.
 By prior arrangement designated parking spaces are made available for visitors on the school car park; visitors who use these spaces are informed by the member of staff they are visiting that they are not allowed to drive on or off the premises between 8.20am to 9.15am and 3pm to 4pm. - 5.
-All visitors must report to the main entrance and sign in the visitors' book, stating the nature of their visit, time of arrival and car registration, if unknown to the school identification is checked prior to admission into the school.
-All visitors are required to sign in and to wear a visitor's badge; these have the school logo.

-- 6. If no CRB clearance is shown, for example as in the case of an interviewee, then a member of school staff is to escort the visitor at all times.
+All visitors must report to the main entrance and sign in the visitors' e-book, stating the nature of their visit and car registration; if they are unknown to the school, identification is checked prior to admission into the school.
+All visitors are required to sign in and to wear a visitor's badge; these have the school logo and are colour coded (green for DBS clearance and red if they must be escorted at all times). - 6.
+If no DBS clearance is shown, for example as in the case of an interviewee, then a member of school staff is to escort the visitor at all times.
 Visitors with access to pupils are given a summary copy of the Safeguarding Policy - 7.
 Whenever possible, contractors working in the school grounds are engaged to work outside school hours or outside term time.
-When this is not possible, all personnel are asked to prove a copy of CRB clearance and, if possible, they are kept away from children. - 8.
+When this is not possible, all personnel are asked to prove a copy of DBS clearance and, if possible, they are kept away from children. - 8.
 Insurance details of any contractors working within the school must be checked by the Bursar before commencing work on site.
-And must have the necessary insurance cover for work in schools.
+They must also have the necessary insurance cover for work in schools.
 Contractors must also be made aware of the school's asbestos record before work starts. - 9.
 Contractors must ensure they liaise with the Bursar with regard to health and safety issues.
 E.g. where pupils will be working, walking etc and when.
 A risk assessment will be carried out to address levels of supervision required. - 10.
 All visitors working with the children must be made aware of the school's confidentiality policy. - 11.
 A member of staff, teacher or learning support assistant, would be present at any pupil related activity carried out by the visitor to ensure that relevant policies and procedures were followed. - 12.
-All visitors must sign the visitors' book when leaving the school in case a register had to be taken eg fire drill.
-We also welcome any visitors' oral or written comments with regard to their welcome, the ethos of the school etc. - 13.
-Any visitor not recognised by staff in school will be questioned and if necessary, calmly asked to leave.
+All visitors must check out using the e-book/i-pad when leaving the school, in case a register has to be taken (eg fire drill).
+We also welcome any visitors' oral or written comments with regard to their welcome, the ethos of the school etc.

+13. Any visitor not recognised by staff in school will be questioned and if necessary, calmly asked to leave.